 - Manage your stress levels

 Medications may also be prescribed.
-However, these are often for the management of the backflow and not the repair of the herniation itself.
-The most common medications are:
+However, these are often for the backflow management and not the repair of the herniation itself.
+The most common drugs are:

 - H2 receptor blockers to reduce acid production